openstack/openstack-manuals/doc/common/glossary.rst

       connectivity.
 In Networking terminology, a network is always a layer-2 network.

-   NAT
+   Network Address Translation (NAT)

-      Network Address Translation; Process of modifying IP address information while in transit.
+      Process of modifying IP address information while in transit.
       Supported by Compute and Networking.

    network controller